S1M0N38/soccerapi/README.md

 This python dict is dynamically generated every time the `competitions()` method is run.
-This method crawls the bookmaker site looking for the available competitions and extract theirs urls.
+This method crawls the bookmaker site looking for the available competitions and extract the url for every competitions offered by the bookmaker.

-For some bookmakers (bet365) many http requests are perform by `competitions()` so there is the risk to receive an IP ban.
-Use this method we wisely (e.g. store the competitions in a json file and update it only when necessary).
+For some bookmakers (Bet365) many http requests are perform by `competitions()`, so there is the risk of receiving an IP ban.
+Use this method wisely (e.g. store the competitions in a json file and update them only when necessary).

-In addition the urls for some bookmakers (bet365) do not stay constant for a given competition and this is the main reason why we introduced `competitions()`.
+The main reasons we introduced the `competitions()` method is due to the fact that some bookmakers (Bet365) change the url for a competitions over time in order to contrast bot scraping, so do not trust on a static list of urls for every bookmaker.

 ### Country restriction

 The regulation of online gambling varies from country to country.
-There are different versions of the betting site depending on the provenience of your http request.
-Moreover, most bookmakers implement some kind of VPN detection that block VPN-http requests.
+There are different versions of the bookmaker site depending on the provenience of your http request.
+Moreover, most bookmakers implement some kind of VPN detection which block VPN-http requests.
 Due to this constrains it's difficult to test soccerapi for worldwide usability.
-Here is reported some results about bookmaker accessibility from various country.
+In the following are reported some results of the availability of bookmaker in different countries.

 |            | bet365 | 888sport / unibet |
 |----------- | :----: | :---------------: |